fvarnals/CV/README.md

 - Currently working on a <a href="https://github.com/fvarnals/Idling-Engines-Audio-Recognition" target="blank">Machine Learning</a> project to classify urban sounds, specifically to detect idling engines in the hope that it could be employed in tackling offending vehicles as part of the recent government initiatives to impose "no idling" zones.

-- Taught myself coding, datascience, machine learning and deep learning techinques from scratch (using Coursera, Learn Python the Hard Way and Datacamp as well as numerous forums and blogs).
+- Taught myself coding, datascience, machine learning and deep learning techinques from scratch.

-- Completed an intensive 4-month Software Development bootcamp with Makers, where I have learnt OOP, TDD, Agile Software Development, Pair Programming, and Project Work in a heavily self-learning based curriculum.
+- Completed an intensive 4-month Software Development bootcamp with Makers Academy, where I have learnt to code in multiple languages, using a variety of frameworks in a self-learning based curriculum.

 #### *Analytical*